Semester in Jerusalem

 To apply, visit GoGlobal, Wheaton College's registration system for off-campus study and international travel, research, and internships.

-The application for the fall 2025 cohort when Wheaton College will open in the second half of the fall 2024 term.
+The application for the fall 2025 cohort will open in the second half of the fall 2024 term only if Israel and the region is stable.